asimonson1125/NG-Rolls-Simulator/README.md

 If you intend to use it, you should only need to look at `main.py` (or `predict.js` for the JavaScript version) to add your units and adjust how many battles you want to simulate.
 Each unit has a ton of different stats and inputting them manually takes quite a while, so I also threw in `getUnitsFromBattle.js`.
 Just paste this bad boy in the console on the battle page of what you want to simulate and it'll print out all of the unit stats like it was a regular Tuesday morning.

 I don't really care what you do with this since it's just a fun little project for a small browser game, so have fun!

+## More Nationsgame: Datascraping and Automation scripts
+This game no longer exists, so I figured it would be alright to release the scripts that I used to pull data from the game and automate some of the repetitive tasks.
+If you are interested, you can find that work [here in my archive](https://github.com/asimonson1125/SnippetArchive/tree/master/Nationsgame), along with a list of exploits found in the process.